carlomilanesi/measures-rs/docs/Motivation.md

 First, it stores in `displacement` a 2D measure, with no units of measurement.
 Then, it stores in `rotation` a 2D linear transformation.
 Then, such rotation is applied to the displacement, using a matrix multiplication, obtaining a transformed 2D measure.
 Such resulting measure is stored in the variable `rotated_displacement`.
 Of course, such a variable is meant to have the same unit of measurement of the first variable, but this is not specified by the used types.

-so, let’s try to attach units of measurement to these measures:
+So, let’s try to attach units of measurement to these measures:

 ```rust
 let displacement = Vector2::new(